AlduinoCalderon/collectibles-store/docs/backlog.md

 **So that** I can make informed purchasing decisions based on current prices

 **Acceptance Criteria:**
-- [ ] Price changes are pushed instantly to the website via WebSockets
+- [x] Price changes are pushed instantly to the website via WebSockets (✅ Completed Sprint 3)
-- [ ] No manual refresh is required to view updates
+- [x] No manual refresh is required to view updates (✅ Completed Sprint 3)
-- [ ] Real-time system is robust against failures
+- [x] Real-time system is robust against failures (✅ Completed Sprint 3 - Auto-reconnect implemented)

 ## Requirements Tracking Table 1: User Stories and Requirements